The Whole Is Greater Than Its Parts: An Overview Of Gestalt Psychology

 Gestalt therapists use a holistic approach to help their clients live happier, fuller lives.
 They use the concepts of Gestalt, along with humanistic psychology, existentialism, and psychoanalysis, to help clients make sense of their world.

 Gestalt therapists view therapy as a means to help clients understand themselves better.
-They want clients to understand how their choices impact both their own lives and the lives of those around them.
-Self-awareness, then, is the primary goal.
+They want clients to understand how their choices impact their own lives and the lives of those around them.
+Self-awareness is often the primary goal.